billorcutt/lily/README.md

 lily
 ====

-Lily was a browser-based, visual programming environment written in JavaScript.
-(Importing from Google Code for archiving and unlikely resurrection)
+Lily was a browser-based, visual programming environment written in JavaScript. (importing from Google Code for archiving and unlikely resurrection)